Chapter 1: Introduction¶

 Mobile networks, which have a 40-year history that parallels the Internet’s, have undergone significant change.
 The first two generations supported voice and then text, with 3G defining the transition to broadband access, supporting data rates measured in hundreds of kilobits-per-second.
 Today, the industry is at 4G (supporting data rates typically measured in the few megabits-per-second) and transitioning to 5G, with the promise of a tenfold increase in data rates.

 But 5G is about much more than increased bandwidth.
-In the same way 3G defined the transition from voice to broadband, 5G’s promise is primarily about the transition from a single access service (broadband connectivity) to a richer collection of edge services and devices, including support for immersive user interfaces (e.g., AR/VR), mission-critical applications (e.g., public safety, autonomous vehicles), and the Internet-of-Things (IoT).
+5G represents a fundamental rearchitecture of the access network in a way that leverages several key technology trends and sets it on a path to enable much greater innovation.
+In the same way that 3G defined the transition from voice to broadband, 5G’s promise is primarily about the transition from a single access service (broadband connectivity) to a richer collection of edge services and devices.
+5G is expected to provide support for immersive user interfaces (e.g., AR/VR), mission-critical applications (e.g., public safety, autonomous vehicles), and the Internet-of-Things (IoT).
 Because these use cases will include everything from home appliances to industrial robots to self-driving cars, 5G won’t just support humans accessing the Internet from their smartphones, but also swarms of autonomous devices working together on their behalf.
-All of this requires a fundamentally different architecture.
+There is more to supporting these services than just improving bandwidth or latency to individual users.
+As we will see, a fundamentally different edge network architecture is required.

-The requirements for this architecture are ambitious, and can be summarized as having three main objectives.
+The requirements for this architecture are ambitious, and can be illustrated by three classes of capabilities:

 - To support Massive Internet-of-Things, potentially including devices with ultra-low energy (10+ years of battery life), ultra-low complexity (10s of bits-per-second), and ultra-high density (1 million nodes per square kilometer).